 The Writing Center focuses on helping students become better writers.
 Consultants will work one-on-one with students to discuss students' work and provide feedback at any stage of the writing process.
 Scheduling appointments early in the writing progress is encouraged.

-To meet with a writing consultant, call (570) 941-6147 to schedule an appointment, or send an email with your available meeting times, the course for which you need assistance, and your phone number to: writing-center@scranton.edu.
-The Writing Center does offer online appointments for our distance learning students.
-Please contact Amye Archer at amye.archer@scranton.edu for more information See the University of Scranton's Academic Code of Honesty.
+To meet with a writing consultant, stop by during the Writing Center's regular hours of operation, call (570) 941-6147 to schedule an appointment, or complete the Writing Assistance Request Form online.
+You can also schedule an online appointment using Google Docs and Google Talk.